busemorose/KarstID/README.md

 The import options allows the user to define:

--   `Name`: will be used for export file and plot display
+-   `Name`: will be used for export file names and plot displays
--   `Time step`: time step of the time series
+-   `Time step`: time step of the imported time series
 -   `Skip row`: number of rows to skip at the beginning of the file
 -   `Sheet`: sheet number if Excel file
--   `Decimal mark`: decimal mark of the discharge time series
+-   `Decimal mark`: decimal mark of the discharge values
 -   `Delimiter`: delimiter of the columns
--   `Header`: presence of header or not (if no header, it will be defaulted to `date` and `discharge`)
+-   `Header`: presence of header or not (if no header, column names will be defaulted to `date` and `discharge`)
 -   `Compute and use daily mean`: only for hourly time step.
-Allows to compute and use daily mean from (infra) hourly data
+If checked, compute and use daily mean from (infra) hourly data
 -   `Date format`: format of the date (e.g. `%Y-%m-%d %H:%M:%S` for a
     date-time format)